This post is also available in: Italiano (Italian) Deutsch (German) 日本語 (Japanese)

 What is CAD?
 How can it improve your workflow?
 Find out in this complete guide to computer-aided design—from its history to what’s next.

 The days of drafting with pencil, paper, and protractors are winding down as most engineers, PCB designers, and architects become experts at using CAD (computer-aided design) software.
-CAD is software specifically created to help draft documentation, visualize 2D or 3D design concepts using photorealistic renderings, simulate real-world functionality, and export CAD data to computer-aided manufacturing (CAM) software.
+CAD is software specifically to help draft documentation, visualize 2D or 3D design concepts using photorealistic renderings, simulate real-world functionality, and export CAD data to computer-aided manufacturing (CAM) software.

 Working in CAD Software